rkayZA/GetIdOnCreation/README.md

 This Id is then used to create related records in a second table.

 A practice project to figure out how to do the above.

+Using WPF for the GUI and MSSQL for the database.